ImAlexisSaez/academic-kickstart/content/home/projects.md

 weight   = 20  # Order that this section will appear.

 title    = "Proyectos"
-subtitle = "A la búsqueda del conocimiento"
+subtitle = "" #"A la búsqueda del conocimiento"

 [content]
   # Page type to display.
 E.g. project.